gennaBnh/DGINN/README.md

 You can replace -c1 by -cx where x is the number of cores you want the pipeline to use.

 ### From command line, without the Docker container :
-To start the Snakemake DGINN pipeline from the command line, you first need to install all the pipeline's dependencies : [EMBOSS:6.6](http://en.bio-soft.net/format/emboss.html), [PhyML 3.0](https://github.com/stephaneguindon/phyml), [PRANK v.170427](http://wasabiapp.org/software/prank/prank_installation/), [Treerecs v1.0](https://gitlab.inria.fr/Phylophile/Treerecs), [HYPHY 2.3](http://www.hyphy.org/installation/), [Bio++ v.3](https://github.com/BioPP)
+To start the Snakemake DGINN pipeline from the command line, you first need to install all the pipeline's dependencies : [EMBOSS:6.6](http://en.bio-soft.net/format/emboss.html), [PhyML 3.0](https://github.com/stephaneguindon/phyml), [PRANK v.170427](http://wasabiapp.org/software/prank/prank_installation/), [Treerecs v1.0](https://gitlab.inria.fr/Phylophile/Treerecs), [HYPHY 2.3](http://www.hyphy.org/installation/)

 To install Snakemake's python dependencies, first [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)